Airbnb CFO Laurence Tosi Is Out Following Reports Of Tension With CEO

 — Brian Chesky (@bchesky) January 14, 2018

 Johnson has been with the company since 2011, heading up global policy for the company as it was still a fledgling startup.
 Not only has she grown teams, she’s credited with Airbnb’s friendly approach to dealing with municipalities–something that contrasts it with more regulation-averse gig-economy companies like Uber.
-No doubt, she will play an important role as the company grows beyond its base home-sharing product into other ventures.
+No doubt, she will play an important role as the company grows beyond its base home-sharing product and into other ventures.

 “We are a company with an infinite time horizon, and I will work to ensure everything we do takes the long view,” Johnson said.

-The stir-up inside Airbnb shows the company is doubling down on innovation rather than short-term financial goals.
+The stir-up inside Airbnb shows the company is doubling down on innovation rather than focusing on short-term financial goals.